 2. Make the most of space

+How to give a captivating presentation?
 Fight the urge to stand still.
-Moving around a stage, classroom, or conference room will not only make you appear more in control of the situation and more confident in your presentation, but will also keep your audience engaged by making your presentation more dynamic.
+Moving around a stage, classroom, or conference room will make you appear more in control of the situation and more confident in your presentation.
+Also, it will keep your audience engaged by making your presentation more dynamic.
 At the same time, this doesn’t mean that you should pace incessantly — too much movement can be distracting.
+You can practice in front of a mirror to see how much movement will be enough for a good presentation flow without overdoing it.

 3. Don’t be afraid of silence

 While it may take some trial and error to properly gauge how much silence is too much, you should always include some quiet moments in your presentation.
-Pause after presenting a big problem or your unique solution and let the weight of that significance rest on your audience.
+Pause after presenting a big problem or your unique solution.
+Let the weight of that significance rest on your audience.
 Allow some of your presentation visuals to speak for themselves when you show a meaningful image or important graph.
 With practice, silence can become an important ally in impressing your audience.
+Not only you will appear more confident on stage but you will also feel more collected when presenting.

 4. Don’t dwell on mistakes